richgel999/uap_resources/README.md

 # uap_stuff
-The key UAP related reading/listening materials are from Corso, Crain, Elizondo, Davis, Puthoff, Hastings, and a few 1940's-era memo leaks:
+Some of the key UAP related reading/listening materials are from Corso, Crain, Elizondo, Davis, Puthoff, Hastings,  a few 1940's-era memo leaks, and the declassified Austrialian report:

 Lt.
 Col. Philip J. Corso - "Dawn of a New Age" ("Golden Age of R&D")<br>
 https://www.openminds.tv/pdf/ufo-files/DawnOfANewAge.pdf